Poultry Veterinarian Careers

-Poultry veterinarians are licensed animal health professionals with advanced training in the management of poultry species such as chickens, turkeys, and ducks.
+Poultry veterinarians are small animal medical practitioners who specialize in poultry medicine and management.
+They are licensed animal health professionals with advanced training in the management of poultry species such as chickens, turkeys, and ducks.

 Poultry veterinarians can focus on a particular species of interest (chickens, ducks, or turkeys) or on a specific type of production (eggs or meat).
 They can also transition into general avian practice or companion animal practice, work as veterinary pharmaceutical sales representatives, or move into regulatory inspection roles.

 Poultry veterinarians begin by completing a Doctor of Veterinary Medicine (DVM) degree, which is achieved after a comprehensive course of study in both large and small animal medicine.
-There are 30 accredited colleges of veterinary medicine in the United States that offer the DVM degree.
 After graduation, new vets must pass the North American Veterinary Licensing Exam (NAVLE) to become eligible for licensing.
-Approximately 2,500 vets graduate and enter the profession each year.

 After completing the DVM degree, a vet seeking board certification in the poultry specialty must pursue additional training through a residency, publish articles relevant to poultry medicine, and seek out sponsorship by current board certified poultry veterinarians.

 The American College of Poultry Veterinarians (ACPV) administers the certifying exam for poultry medicine in the United States.
-The ACPV currently has more than 270 diplomate members.
 The board certification exam for poultry medicine consists of three parts: projected images, multiple choice questions, and a written practical test.
-The exam fee for first-time applicants is $500.

 As an additional educational option, the University of Georgia offers a Master of Avian Health and Medicine (MAHM) degree for veterinarians.
 This non-thesis degree program is offered completely online and is recognized by the American College of Poultry Veterinarians (ACPV).